KevinDaSilvaS/be-elixir--code-exercise/README.md

    - Meaning that the request batch to send emails was sent to the mailer and it will start processing the mail async
    - See the implementation: lib/app/mailer/mailer-server.ex

-# Warning
-I didnt managed to make the seeder to run faster I got a metric of inserting the 20k users in around 40-50 minutes, so I recommend reducing the 20k to a lesser number(priv\repo\seeds.exs line 465)
-I searched how to turn the benchmarks faster but I didnt foun anything applied to ecto, so any tips in performance improvement are welcome

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.